vincenthsh/setup-gamma/README.md

         with:
           fetch-depth: 0 # Make sure you set this, as Gamma needs the Git history

-      - uses: actions/setup-node@v3
+      - uses: actions/setup-node@v4
+          cache: pnpm

-      - uses: gravitational/setup-gamma@v1
+      - uses: vincenthsh/setup-gamma@v1

-      - run: yarn # Install your dependencies as normal
+      - run: pnpm i # Install your dependencies as normal

-      - run: yarn test # Test your actions, if you have tests
+      - run: pnpm test # Test your actions, if you have tests

       - name: Deploy actions
         run: gamma deploy